Twaddler01/rpg_similitude/README.md

 * QUEST tab

 ## UPDATES
+11-26-2024
+- In process of overhauling BATTLE tab with new database template and improved integration.
+This opens up level requirements beyond "kills" and can include many other checks.
+New structure accounts for location level names instead of just numbers.
+May integrate enemy level ranges for locations to better set it up for future battle/location dynamics.

 11-25-2024
 - Updated 'GATHER' section with revised code to show all gather inventory items as blank with '?
 Unknown' unless unlocked to eliminate 'jump' of screen when elements are added/updated.